-Hawker is located in South Australia’s Central Flinders Ranges and is 64 kms north of Quorn and 110 kms from Port Augusta.
-Hawker is accessible by sealed road from all capital cities in Australia and is approximately 5 hours drive from Adelaide; the population of Hawker is approximately 300.
+Hawker is located in South Australia’s Central Flinders Ranges and is an ideal location for exploring the Flinders Ranges.
+Hawker is 64 kms north of Quorn and 110 kms from Port Augusta and accessible by sealed road from all capital cities in Australia and is approximately 5 hours drive from Adelaide; the population of Hawker is approximately 300.

 The Heysen Trail and the Mawson Trail pass through or close to Hawker.
 Many walkers experience the Heysen Trail and cyclists enjoy riding the Mawson Trail.